-I’ve now been here a few months and the plan was relatively simple; find work and house sit while I am looking for work.
+I’ve now been here for awhile and the plan was relatively simple; find work and house sit while I am looking for work.
 Once I’ve found a job I like, I’ll move into the area and settle down – voila!!

-Sounds pretty uncomplicated and like a plan, surely it’s easy to implement and I’ll be rocking and rolling in no time…
+Sounds pretty uncomplicated and like a plan, sounds easy to implement, so I should be rocking and rolling in no time…

 The Key Challenges of Moving to the UK

 However, there have been a few hiccups, roadblocks and obstacles on the way, as can be expected with any move abroad.

 Here were my challenges and solutions, where they exist.
 It’s was hard to put the list together in order of priorities.
 It’s a wee bit of a chicken and egg scenario.
 You see before you get the one you need the other, or so you will see: